Growth of automorphisms of virtually special groups: Enhanced JSJ trees

+In order to obtain the refinement, we need to consider splittings of $G$ over elements of $\mc{Z}_c(G)$, and this inevitably leads us to split over more general cyclic subgroups of $G$.
+We will use the classical JSJ decomposition of $G$ over cyclic subgroups \cite{RS97} and its canonical tree of cylinders \cite{GL-cyl,GL-JSJ}.
+In relation to this, it is convenient to introduce the following notion.

 \begin{defn}[Optimal QH subgroup] Let $G\acts T$ be a splitting relative to a family $\mc{H}$.
-Let $q\in T$ be a vertex whose stabiliser $Q$ is quadratically hanging relative to $\mc{H}$, and let $\Sigma$ be the associated surface with $Q=\pi_1(\Sigma)$.
-We say that $Q$ is \emph{optimal} if all the following hold: \begin{enumerate} \item the surface $\Sigma$ is not a pair of pants; \item for each edge $e\sq T$ incident to $q$, the stabiliser $G_e$ is either trivial or $Q$--conjugate to the entire fundamental group of a component of $\partial\Sigma$ (rather than to a subgroup thereof); \item for each component $B\sq\partial\Sigma$, there is at most one\footnote{Exactly one, if $G$ is $1$--ended relative to $\mc{H}$; see \cite[Lemma~5.16]{GL-JSJ}.} $Q$--orbit of edges $e\sq T$ incident to $q$ such that $G_e$ is $Q$--conjugate to $\pi_1(B)$. \end{enumerate} When the above are satisfied, we also say that $q$ is an \emph{optimal QH vertex} of the tree $T$. \end{defn}
+Let $q\in T$ be a vertex whose stabiliser $Q$ is quadratically hanging relative to $\mc{H}$, and let $\Sigma$ be the compact hyperbolic surface with $Q=\pi_1(\Sigma)$.
+We say that $Q$ is \emph{optimal} if all the following hold: \begin{enumerate} \item the surface $\Sigma$ is not a pair of pants; \item for each edge $e\sq T$ incident to $q$, the stabiliser $G_e$ is either trivial or $Q$--conjugate to the entire fundamental group of a component of $\partial\Sigma$ (rather than to any subgroup thereof); \item for each component $B\sq\partial\Sigma$, there is at most one\footnote{Exactly one, if $G$ is $1$--ended relative to $\mc{H}$; see \cite[Lemma~5.16]{GL-JSJ}.} $Q$--orbit of edges $e\sq T$ incident to $q$ such that $G_e$ is $Q$--conjugate to $\pi_1(B)$. \end{enumerate} If these hold, we also say that $q$ is an \emph{optimal QH vertex} of the tree $T$. \end{defn}

-We can now state the main result of this subsection; it is clear that this implies \Cref{thm:JSJ-like}.

-\begin{thm} Let $\mc{O}\leq\Out(G)$ be a subgroup, and let $G$ be $1$--ended relative to an $\mc{O}$--invariant collection $\mc{H}$ that contains $\mc{S}(G)$.
-Then there exists an $\mc{O}$--invariant $(\mc{ZZ}(G),\mc{H})$--tree $G\acts T$ with the following properties. \begin{enumerate} \itemsep{.25em} \item The $G$--stabiliser of each vertex of $T$ is of one of two kinds: \begin{enumerate} \item[(a)] an optimal quadratically hanging subgroup relative to $\mc{H}$; \item[(b)] a convex-cocompact root-closed subgroup of $G$ that is $(\mc{Z}(G),\mc{H})$--rigid in G. \end{enumerate} \item Each edge $e\sq T$ with $G$--stabiliser not in $\mc{Z}(G)$ is incident to a type~(a) vertex. \item If the family $\mc{H}$ contains all cyclic subgroups of $G$ whose conjugacy class has finite $\mc{O}$--orbit, then each type~(b) vertex group $V$ is $(\mc{Z}(V),\mc{H}|_V)$--rigid in itself. \end{enumerate} \end{thm}

-We now start working towards the proof of \Cref{thm:JSJ+}.
-Since the cyclic edge groups of $T$ are not convex-cocompact in general, we will need the following observation (\Cref{lem:cc_near_QH}) to guarantee that non--QH vertex groups are indeed convex-cocompact.
-This uses Items~(1) and~(2) in \Cref{defn:optimal_QH}.

 If $\Sigma$ is a compact surface, a simple closed curve $\g\sq\Sigma$ is \emph{essential} if it is neither nulhomotopic nor homotopic into the boundary of $\Sigma$.
 An \emph{essential multicurve} on $\Sigma$ is a finite union of pairwise disjoint, pairwise non-homotopic, essential simple closed curves on $\Sigma$.